 Let’s take a closer look at the many different meanings of true hyacinths.

 What Does the Hyacinth Flower Symbolize?

-Every flower has its own special meaning, and the hyacinth is no exception.
+Every flower has its own special meaning, and hyacinth flowers are no exception.
 With its gorgeous appearance and intoxicating scent, you might assume that the flowers of the hyacinth plant are beautiful flowers to give your beloved as a token of your affection.

 Not so fast!
 These plants are known as a symbol of jealousy, so you might want to stay clear of this flower.
-Hyacinth flower meaning is complicated even though the origins of this symbol are unknown, you should be careful about gifting a yellow hyacinth in particular – it can indicate that you are jealous of someone’s success.
+Hyacinth flower meaning is complicated even though the origins of this symbol are unknown.
+You should be careful about gifting yellow hyacinth blooms in particular – it can indicate that you are jealous of someone’s success.

 However, hyacinths can also be used to symbolize sorrow or sincerity, making them a good choice in funeral arrangements.
 Ancient Victorians also considered the hyacinth to be a symbol of sporting activities, so they may be useful as a celebratory bouquet in that setting, too.
 In general, the hyacinth isn’t the most popular cut flower.
 Let’s take a look at a few of the colors of the hyacinth varieties.